 Basis Young People’s project (formerly known as Isis, part of Genesis) has been supporting girls and young women in Leeds who are being sexually or criminally exploited or at medium or high risk thereof for more than 15 years.

 Since 2018 Basis Boys now also support boys and young men being exploited, sexually or otherwise.

 Basis Young People also run an ex – service users group called “the Lionesses” for girls that are no longer or at low risk of CSE who meet regularly – facilitated by Basis Young People.

 Below are some Frequently Asked Questions that we hope will help practitioners understand more about our Leeds service – please get in touch if you have any questions!

-Basis Young People in Leeds
+Basis Young People and Basis Boys

 - How do I make a referral?